ZiadJ/knockoutjs-reactor/README.md

 3. ```item```: Used to determine whether an item has been added or deleted to an array.

 <b>Plain Object Support:</b><br/>
 Plain view models can be processed right away even if they don't contain any observables initially.
-When the ```makeObservable``` option is set to ```true``` the watcher will make sure that all fields are replaced by their observable counterparts during initialization.
+When the ```makeObservable``` option is set to ```true``` the watcher will make sure that all fields are replaced by their observable counterparts during initialization and when array items are created.

 <b>Chaining It:</b><br/>
 The support for chaining enables some new scenarios.
 First let's consider this simple view model: